- Group: Freshwater

 Most species of catfish are extremely hardy and make for fascinating aquarium specimens.

-Different species of catfish are found in freshwater habitats across the world.
+Different species are found in freshwater habitats across the world.

-The many different species of catfish come colored in shades of white, pink, brown, yellow, grey and black.
+The many different species come colored in shades of white, pink, brown, yellow, grey and black.

 Maintenance and care